Personal access tokens

 Prerequisites:

-• You must have the Owner role in the top-level group.
+• You must have the Owner role for the top-level group.

 1. On the left sidebar, select Search or go to and find your group.